-The Electricity Safety Act requires that an inspection of new or altered high voltage equipment constituting prescribed work must be performed in accordance with the regulations prior to connection of supply.
+The Electricity Safety Act requires that an inspection of new or altered high voltage equipment constituting prescribed work shall be performed in accordance with the regulations prior to connection of supply.

-The high voltage equipment shall be tested on site in accordance with the requirements of the Wiring Rules and other relevant Australian Standards as deemed necessary by the Distributor.
+The high voltage equipment shall be tested on site in accordance with the requirements of the Wiring Rules and other relevant Australian Standards.
 These tests shall be performed by a competent testing organisation.

-Routine test reports on all high voltage electrical equipment up to and including the main circuit breaker shall be submitted to the Distributor for approval prior to supply being made available.
+Test reports on all high voltage electrical equipment up to and including the main circuit breaker shall be available to the Distributor for approval prior to supply being made available.